 Follow the same procedure for all Ubuntu-based distributions including PopOS, Kubuntu, Linux Mint, and Elementary OS.

-How to Check if Python3 is Installed?
+Check if Python is Installed

 Installing Python on Ubuntu from Source

-Compiling Python from source allows you to install the most recent Python version and customize the build parameters.
+Compiling Python on Ubuntu from source allows you to install the most recent Python version and customize the build parameters.
 However, you will be unable to maintain your Python installation using the apt package manager.

 Python is 3.11 is the most recent version of the most recent major release.
 This version incorporates several performance improvements and new features, such as new standards library modules, new syntax, and built-in capabilities, and more.

-sudo apt update sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev
+sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev

 2. Using the